Melodieeee/todo-quadrant-app-back/README.md

 ---

-## ⚙️ CI Integration
+## ⚙️ CI/CD Integration

-This project uses **GitHub Actions** for continuous integration.
-All tests are automatically executed on each push and pull request to the `main` branch.
+This project uses **GitHub Actions** for continuous integration and deployment.
+All tests are automatically executed on each push to the `main` branch.

 **LINE Notify integration** is included to send notifications on both test **success** and **failure**.